-Methamphetamine abuse is very dangerous to the user if left untreated.
+As an upper, methamphetamine addiction is very dangerous to the user if left untreated.
 Fortunately, help is available for those battling this addiction.
 Depending on the stage of an individual’s addiction, they may require detox, an intensive treatment program, or both.
 Fortunately, Knoxville Recovery Center offers various services to those struggling with this addiction.

-Detox – Our on-site detox clinic accommodates and supports clients as the body sheds all residual traces of meth.
+- Detox – Our on-site detox clinic accommodates and supports clients as the body sheds all residual traces of meth.
 Clients are under medical supervision during the detox process to ensure that they remain safe and comfortable.

-Addiction Treatment – During our addiction treatment program, clients will engage in introductory therapies and exercises that work to prepare them for continued, more intensive treatment outside of our facility.
+- Addiction Treatment – During our addiction treatment program, clients will engage in introductory therapies and exercises that work to prepare them for continued, more intensive treatment outside of our facility.
 The goal of our addiction treatment track is to stabilize clients so that they are treatment-ready.

-Mental Health Treatment – Our mental health treatment program introduces behavioral therapies rooted in self-expression and holistic exercise.
+- Mental Health Treatment – Our mental health treatment program introduces behavioral therapies rooted in self-expression and holistic exercise.
 Art therapy, music therapy, and yoga are just a few forms of therapy we offer at the center.
 Our goal is to help the client reclaim their voice and expose them to treatment within a professional facility.

-Aftercare Planning – Aftercare is designed for individuals who have benefitted from our introductory addiction services and are transitioning into a more intensive addiction treatment program.
+- Aftercare Planning – Aftercare is designed for individuals who have benefitted from our introductory addiction services and are transitioning into a more intensive addiction treatment program.
 Once a client is stabilized, they will be encouraged to pursue continued addiction treatment.
 Our experienced case managers will then work with our clients to place them in a program that addresses their specific wants and needs.

 Addiction is difficult to overcome alone.
 If you feel that you or a loved one is struggling with meth abuse, our specialists are on standby and ready to help.
 Call Knoxville Recovery Center and speak with an addiction expert today.